google/go-github/CONTRIBUTING.md

 you can also leave a comment on the pull request [like this][rebase-comment].
 If you made any other changes, it's worth noting that as well, [like this][modified-comment].

-If this is the first pull request from a new contributor, make sure they've signed a CLA and then add them to the AUTHORS and CONTRIBUTORS file.
-If they are contributing on behalf of a company, the individual goes in CONTRIBUTORS and the company goes in AUTHORS.
-Contributors should never add themselves to these files.
-If they try to, don't merge that commit.
-These files should only ever be modified by project maintainers so that the git history of these files identifies who actually did the CLA verification.

 [git-aliases]: https://github.com/willnorris/dotfiles/blob/d640d010c23b1116bdb3d4dc12088ed26120d87d/git/.gitconfig#L13-L15
 [rebase-comment]: https://github.com/google/go-github/pull/277#issuecomment-183035491